-The type of supports used for MALSR lights depends on the height of the light or barrette above the surface, as described in paragraphs 3-5.11.2.1 through 3-5.11.2.3.
+The type of supports used for MALSR lights depends on the height the light or barrette is above the surface, as described in paragraphs 3-5.11.2.1 through 3-5.11.2.3.

-3-5.11.1.1 Use in-pavement lights only in displaced threshold areas or paved overruns.
-They must be mounted on corrosion-proof steel light bases set in a concrete foundation.
-The lights may not project more than 1 inch (25 millimeters) above the paved surface.
+3-5.11.1.1 Mount light supports on corrosion resistant aluminum light bases, set in a concrete foundation.
+In-pavement lights may not project more than 0.75 inch (19 millimeters) above the paved surface.

-Elevated light heights 6 feet (1.8 meters) or less use frangible supports.
+Use frangible supports for elevated lights 6 feet (1.8 meters) or less..
 The support consists of a frangible coupling and sections of 2-inch -(53-millimeter-) diameter conduit elbows set in concrete foundation.

-- 3-5.11.1.2 Lights between 6 feet (1.8 meters) and 40 feet (12 meters) in height use low-impact-resistant supports.
+3-5.11.1.2 Use low-impact-resistant supports (LIR) for lights greater than 6 feet (1.8 meters) and 40 feet (12 meters) or less.
 The individual SFL or five-light barrettes must be installed on low-impact-resistant supports of the correct height.
-These supports may be non-metallic or of the triangular antenna type; see FAA AC 150/5345-45 or FAA-E-2702. - 3-5.11.1.3 For lights more than 40 feet (12 meters) in height, use semi-frangible supports; see descriptions in FAA AC 150/5345-45.
+These supports may be non-metallic or of the triangular antenna type; see FAA AC 150/5345-45 or FAA-E-2702.

+3-5.11.1.3 For lights more than 40 feet (12 meters) in height, use semi-frangible supports; see descriptions in FAA AC 150/5345-45.
 The top 20 feet (6 meters) of supports for individual SFL or five-light barrettes must be low-impact resistant and installed on a rigid support of the correct height.